openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 to the reasons stated above, using individual SDK implementations would not present a common framework across various cloud platforms.

+To mitigate the drawback of requiring additional editing of cluster-api manifests after changing machine-api manifests it would be possible to create the cluster-api manifests based on the machine-api manifests, rather than generating them in parallel based on the same inputs.
+Considering that we want to replace MAPI with CAPI in the long-term, it seems more future proof not to create a dependency between CAPI & MAPI manifests.
+Furthermore, it would be more user-friendly to keep all manifests within the same target (`manifests`).

 ## Infrastructure Needed [optional]